cwinters/unretrofittable-201406/notes.md

 Our work is to help other people be awesome.

-"Other people" means "People not like us"

-    [[37 Signals is the rare company that gets to dogfood their work.
-There are others, but in my experience they wind up being few and far between.]]

-They don't think of problems like we do.
+Other people don't think of problems like we do.

 They think of our systems like most people think of a hammer.
 Or a shovel.
 Or a popcorn popper.

-Worse, they think of a hammer that misses the nail every fifth time, or a popper that only works with blue corn from Nebraska and belches fire when given yellow from Iowa.
+Worse, they think of our hammer as one that misses the nail every fifth time, or that our popper that only works with blue corn from Nebraska and breaks on minor upgrades, and why does it need to be upgraded, anyway?

-So the real question is, when we're starting a new system: How can I make this the best hammer?
+So the question I want to talk about is this: when we're starting a new system, how can I make this the best hammer?
 The hammer that people love to use.
 The hammer that's predictable.
-The hammer that helps operations know when and how it's failing.
+The hammer that helps us know when and how it's failing.
 The hammer that interoperates with every nail out there.

 Okay, that metaphor may be stretched a little thin.

+### What's our goal?

-We're going to talk about a few things you can do to make your users happy.
+We're going to talk about making your users happy.
 But also things you can do to make the jobs easier for the people who build, support, and sell your systems.

-### Affecting lots of groups
+That's too general though, how will we make this happen?

+The main way is to make it easy to change.
+Some things you may control, like shortening the feedback loop between an idea and someone using it.
+But others you don't, like market changes and operational outages.
+Software changes, for good reasons and bad.

+Easy to change also increases the opportunity for user empathy.
+Empathy was common theme at devopsdays last week: empathy with our co-workers, with other areas of the organization, with users.

+^^^^

+Meh... this sounds too lectur-ey.
+Is it needed?
+Maybe we just say we're focusing on making your system easy to change as well as resilient to change... malleable and resilient?

+^^^^

-### 1. Create a usable system
+### Create a usable system

 One command to create a system with real(-ish) data.